 - Twice-a-week cleaning included in rates

 Each of the 5 villas is beautifully styled, with fresh, original touches.
 Some sleep 2, others are designed for up to 6 people.
-Beds, we've heard, are super-comfortable, and sheets and towels are changed twice a week; daily cleaning is available on request.
-Bathrooms (1 per bedroom) have good showers.
-Each villa has an open-plan living area with sofas, a TV/DVD player and iPod dock, and a kitchen with an indoor dining table.
-Outside, sun terraces are strewn with cushioned chairs, sunloungers and shaded outdoor areas.
+Sheets and towels are changed twice a week; daily cleaning is available on request.

 Cricket (sleeps 6)

 This 3-bedroom villa has 2 bedrooms in the main house, plus a third in the annexe overlooking the pool.
-Floors are big-tiled in black and white, ceilings are airy, shuttered windows are painted turquoise and all feels wonderfully uncluttered.
+Floors are big-tiled in black and white, ceilings are airy, shuttered windows are painted turquoise.
+We loved the salvaged boat beneath the staircase – formerly used to transport mail between Fiskardo and Ithaca.
 Ensuite bathrooms have white painted beams and the same checked floors; there are ladders for snowy towels.

 Gecko (sleeps 6)